Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 ## Drag Chain Hardware Installation

-    [Render] Image of full machine with mounting bracket and drag chains outlined in blue (atc_assembly_spin-header2.jpg)
----
 This section will modify the 4x4 and 2x4 AltMills to make them compatible with the Z-axis drag chain.

 ### 4x8 Machines